 Enclosed is the Final Technical Report which describes the final status of our work completed during the Fall 2014 semester.
 This is intended to enumerate our accomplishments in technical detail to assure yourself, Dr. Marpaung, and Dr. Glover that our team was on schedule and has progressed through the project in a timely manner that will ensure completion by April 2015 for the IEEE R5 Robotics Competition.

-This report talks in technical detail about each of the three modules and what has been accomplished per each module.
+This report talks in technical detail about each of the three modules and what has been accomplished for each module.
 Following completed objectives, future plans are discussed which will ensure that we continue to progress on schedule into the Spring 2015 semester.

 If you have any questions, comments or concerns regarding this report or on the general progress of our project, please do not hesitate to contact me, Ernest Patenia at 281-750-2116 or at elpatenia@uh.edu.